Mikehey265/Yori/README.md

 ## General info

-Our project unfolds within an enchanting realm inhabited by wizards and witches.
+Our project takes place in an enchanting realm inhabited by wizards and witches.
 The primary objective of this game is for players to navigate through a magical academy without being cought by vigilant spidery librarians.
 To succeed, players must employ strategic thinking, balancing the character's stress level and acquiring essential books for their classes.
 This captivating project was brought to life by very talented people at Futuregames Warsaw and Malmö. <br>
 As this was our first large-scale venture, we encountered many challenges along the way.
 The development process required seamless collaboration between teams of programmers, artists and designers, all while working under tight deadline.
 Thanks to the exceptional work within our team, we succeeded and crafted a gaming experience that we are proud of.

 ## Key bindings